These are the incidents Lancashire Fire and Rescue crews have tackled on the Fylde coast this week

 We will update this story each day with the latest from the fire service:

-Two fire engines from Fleetwood and Bispham attended an incident in Tees Court at around 1.05pm.
+Two fire engines from Blackpool attended a road traffic collision in Normoss Road at around 1am.

-Firefighters used two breathing apparatus and one hose reel to douse the flames.
+Firefighters used a hearth kit and worked to make the scene safe.

-Three fire engines from Blackpool and South Shore attended an incident in Central Drive at around 1.50am.
+Four fire engines from Blackpool, South Shore, and Bispham attended a commercial building fire in Mansfield Road at around 3.45am.

-Firefighters used four breathing apparatus and one hose reel to extinguish the flames.
+Firefighters used a hearth kit, a thermal imaging camera, a fog spike, and one hose reel to extinguish the fire.

-Firefighters rescued two casualties from the scene and treated them for smoke inhalation.

 It is thanks to our loyal readers that we can continue to provide the trusted news, analysis and insight that matters to you.